 No Added Sugar

-Split peas, Thyme sprig, Sesame oil, White sesame seeds, Apple cider vinegar, Celery, Black peppercorns, Pasture-raised chicken stock (free-range chicken bones, carrot, celery, yellow onion, bay leaf, thyme, black peppercorns), Carrot, Pasture-raised chicken, Pasture-raised chicken backs, Yellow onion, Bay leaf, Thyme, Celery, Carrot, Black peppercorns, Juniper berries, Apple cider vinegar, tarragon, parsley
+Split peas, Thyme sprig, Sesame oil, White sesame seeds, Apple cider vinegar, Celery, Black peppercorns, Pasture-raised chicken stock (free-range chicken bones, carrot, celery, yellow onion, bay leaf, thyme, black peppercorns), Carrot, Pasture-raised chicken, Pasture-raised chicken backs, Yellow onion, Bay leaf, Thyme, Celery, Carrot, Black peppercorns, Apple cider vinegar, tarragon, parsley

 Nutritionally designed to help moms heal after giving birth.
 Benefits of Ritual Meal's Chicken Split Pea Soup: